Beginner's Guide to Sisense BloX with Actions

 Before proceeding, a working knowledge of the following is recommended:

-• JavaScript: for writing custom actions and handling logic
+• JavaScript: for implementing custom actions and controlling widget logic

-• CSS: for styling and customizing widget appearance
+• CSS: for defining styles and modifying widget appearance

-• HTML: for understanding the DOM structure and templates
+• HTML: for understanding the DOM structure and working with widget templates

 Creating a BloX Template

-3. Change the widget type to BloX.
-The Template Editor opens and displays the JSON structure.
+2. Change the widget type to BloX (top left-hand corner).
+The template editor opens and displays the JSON structure.

 The Sisense BloX Template Editor contains the following key elements: